VX-inc/VX_EV1/README.md

-# VX_BlueShift-Application-Examples
+# VX_EV1

 ## Introduction
-The VX BlueShift is a finished headset dev-kit with all of the Modular Augmented Reality System (MARS) features integrated into a rugged, outdoor-ready package.
-VX offers ready-to-go modules with cameras, depth sensors, inside-out tracking, and GPS INS capabilities.
-Designed for an IP67 rating, BlueShift is the first full-featured headset that can be immersed in water.
+The V.X.
+EV-1 is a devleopment board designed to assist in the development of user applications on the V.X.
+Modular Augmented Reality System (MARS).

+Note that the EV-1 Library depends on the [MARS Libary}(https://github.com/VX-inc/VX_MARS), please install this libary before trying to use this EV-1 Library.

 [learn more here](https://www.vx-inc.com)